 - Renewable Electricity Production Tax Credit (PTC) provides a 2.3 cents/kWh tax credit for closed-loop biomass energy technologies for ten years.
 Dedicated energy crops fall under the closed-loop biomass category.
-The PTC for closed-loop biomass was extended to December 2016 by the Consolidated Appropriations Act, 2016 [25]. - U.S. DOE Loan Guarantee Program (Section 1703, Title IV of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [25].

-- Modified Accelerated Cost-Recovery System (MACRS) allows businesses to recover investments in qualified renewable energy technologies through depreciation deductions.
+The PTC for closed-loop biomass expired at the end of 2016, but is still available for projects that commenced construction before the end of 2016 [27]. - U.S. DOE Loan Guarantee Program (Section 1703, Title IV of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [27]. - Modified Accelerated Cost-Recovery System (MACRS) allows businesses to recover investments in qualified renewable energy technologies through depreciation deductions.
 A 50 percent first year bonus depreciation first provided for by the Economic Stimulus Act of 2008 has been extended to 2019.
-The bonus depreciation is reduced to 40 percent for 2018 and to 30 percent for 2019 [25]. - USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
-The program covers up to 25 percent of costs [25]. - USDA Biorefinery Assistance Program offers loan guarantees for the development, construction or retrofitting of commercial-sized biorefineries.
-The program finances 80 percent of the cost of the biorefinery up to a maximum of \$250 million [25]. - Clean Renewable Energy Bonds (CREBs) are tax credit bonds designed to offset the tax liability of not-for-profit entities such as public utilities, and local and state governments that, because of their structure, do not benefit from the traditional renewable energy production tax credit (PTC) [25]. - Qualified Energy Conservation Bonds (QECBs) are qualified tax credit bonds that state, local and tribal governments may use to finance renewable energy projects and other energy conservation measures.
+The bonus depreciation is reduced to 40 percent for 2018 and to 30 percent for 2019 [27]. - USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
+The program covers up to 25 percent of costs [27]. - USDA Biorefinery Assistance Program offers loan guarantees for the development, construction or retrofitting of commercial-sized biorefineries.
+The program finances 80 percent of the cost of the biorefinery up to a maximum of \$250 million [27]. - Clean Renewable Energy Bonds (CREBs) are tax credit bonds designed to offset the tax liability of not-for-profit entities such as public utilities, and local and state governments that, because of their structure, do not benefit from the traditional renewable energy production tax credit (PTC) [27]. - Qualified Energy Conservation Bonds (QECBs) are qualified tax credit bonds that state, local and tribal governments may use to finance renewable energy projects and other energy conservation measures.
 Unlike the Clean Renewable Energy Bonds (CREBS) QECBs are not subject to U.S. Department of Treasury approval.
-The volume of the bonds is allocated to states in proportion to the state's percentage of the U.S. population [25]. - High Energy Cost Grant Program administered by USDA is aimed at improving the electricity supply infrastructure in rural areas having home energy costs exceeding 275 percent of the national average.
-Eligible infrastructure includes renewable resources generation [25]. - Green Power Purchasing Goal requires that 30 percent of energy used by federal agencies must be obtained from renewable resources by 2025 [25].
+The volume of the bonds is allocated to states in proportion to the state's percentage of the U.S. population [27]. - High Energy Cost Grant Program administered by USDA is aimed at improving the electricity supply infrastructure in rural areas having home energy costs exceeding 275 percent of the national average.
+Eligible infrastructure includes renewable resources generation [27].

+• Green Power Purchasing Goal requires that 30 percent of energy used by federal agencies must be obtained from renewable resources by 2025 [27].